Capitalize on today’s evolving market dynamics.

 Interest rates have stabilized but remain elevated.

-Equity markets continue advancing despite higher interest rates.
+Equity markets continue advancing despite high interest rates.

 Throughout this period, the yield on the 10-year U.S. Treasury note remained within a broad trading range.
-“In that situation, even though interest rates may be relatively high, capital markets aren’t concerned,” says Rob Haworth, senior investment strategy director with U.S. Bank Asset Management Group.
+“Even though interest rates may be relatively high, capital markets aren’t concerned,” says Rob Haworth, senior investment strategy director with U.S. Bank Asset Management Group.

-While interest rates most directly impact bond markets, there are spillover effects on equity markets.
-“Higher borrowing costs factor into business and consumer spending which can impact corporate profitability,” says Terry Sandven, chief equity strategist with U.S. Bank Asset Management Group.
-“For equity investors, lower profitability is often associated with muted returns.”
-Sandven says that equities tend to perform better in a low-interest rate environment.
+Interest rates most directly impact bond markets, but their influence spills over into equity markets.
+“Higher borrowing costs affect business and consumer spending which can impact corporate profitability,” says Terry Sandven, chief equity strategist with U.S. Bank Asset Management Group.
+“For equity investors, lower profitability often leads to muted returns.”
+Sandven notes that equities tend to perform better in a low-interest rate environment.

 “Even though interest rates may be relatively high, capital markets aren’t concerned.”